 We do not know how long this crisis will last.
-Along with the staffing decisions, VCA’s board approved an emergency budget to further reduce expenditures.
 We are keenly aware that this crisis requires ongoing and frequent evaluation.
-Until we have a clear idea of when VCA may re-open, we must do what we can to protect the financial health of our organization.
-The dollars raised through the Resilience Fund will be used to help us retain the remaining staff and support basic operation to keep VCA going through this crisis.
+Until we have a clear idea of when VCA may fully re-open, we must do what we can to protect the financial health of our organization.
+The dollars raised through the Resilience Fund will be used to help us retain core staff and support basic operation to keep VCA going through this crisis.

 I want to give a giant thanks to the phenomenal members of our staff.
 If the arts are the heart of what we do, then surely our staff is the lifeblood that keeps VCA’s heart beating.

 These are extremely challenging times, and still, I am honored to serve our community.
 I treasure the artists who live amongst us and enrich our lives every day.
 I marvel at the exceptional arts education programs that emerging artists and island children have access to.
 I cannot wait to welcome you back so we might gather in celebration of the arts once again!